Olson, A’s romp 12-3, hand Rangers 13th straight road loss

 Marte singled in the first and had an RBI double in the third.
 He is batting .421 (32 for 76) since the All-Star break, tops in the majors.

-Harrison hit a two-run home run off Demarcus Evans in the fifth.
+Harrison hit a two-run homer off Demarcus Evans in the fifth.

+Oakland began the day three games behind Houston in the AL West.

+“There’s still two months to go.
+While we may be somewhere within the top two spots of the wild card, the division is not out of hand for us,” said Harrison, another of the A’s trade deadline acquisitions.
+“We’re in a good spot and we control our fate.”

 Irvin struck out four, walked two and allowed one hit over his final six innings.
-All eight of Irvin’s wins have come when the A’s score three or more.
+All eight of his wins have come when the A’s score three or more.

+“That first inning, that was pretty bad.
+I was up in the zone, the changeup was hanging,” Irvin said.
+“I had to continue to think we were in a 1-0 ballgame and put up zeroes.”

 Garcia hit a two-run homer run off Irvin in the first.